Contexter/Ensemble-Service/README.md

      - `/service/app/typesense/`
      - `/service/app/tests/`

+     **Initial Files:**

+     - `/service/app/main.py` with a basic FastAPI app instance.
+     - `/service/app/api/routes/__init__.py`
+     - `/service/app/api/routes/root.py` with a root endpoint.
+     - `__init__.py` files in each package as needed.

-     The script should print a confirmation message for each directory created.
-Ensure that the script is compatible with execution inside a Docker container.
+     The script should ensure that after execution, there is a minimal but functional FastAPI application that can be run and will respond to requests.
+The script should print a confirmation message for each directory and file created.
+Ensure that the script is compatible with execution inside a Docker container and that all paths are explicitly defined relative to `/service`.
      ```

 2. **Main Application Entry Point**